 - The very last Passenger pigeon named Martha was found dead in 1914.

 |Animalia||Passeriformes||Acanthisittidae||†Traversia||† Traversia lyalli|

-- Interestingly, this bird was flightless as it possessed no keel on its breast bone in order to attach the muscles necessary for flight.
+- Interestingly, this bird was flightless as it possessed no keel on its breastbone to attach the muscles necessary for flight.
 It also had very short wings and loosely attached feathers.

-- Because of the extensive island development and widespread predation by the exotic cats, the population of this bird became totally wiped out in 1895.
+- Because of the extensive island development and widespread predation by the exotic cats, the population of this bird was wiped out in 1895.

 11. Ivory-Billed Woodpecker (†Campephilus principalis)

 - Its extinction in the mid-20th century is believed to be caused by the destruction of its habitat as well as human exploitation.